-- Submit Submits the selected jobs to the printer.
-Available when the status is "Done" - Job Info Gets information about the currently select job.
-The job info contains all details of how the job was processed and displays a preview of configurations etc. You can print the Job Info by right clicking on the Job Info window and selecting Print.
-This will choose a system printer. - Cancel Cancels the currently processing jobs. - Delete Deletes the currently selected jobs. - Hold Holds the currently selected job.
-Available when the status is "waiting". - Release Releases a currently selected held iob. - Retry Retries a job that has failed. - Queue Order Allows you to configure which queues are viewed by the QueueManager.
+- Modify Allows you to modify various attributes of the job.
+These are - Name Change the name of the job. - Publication Name Change or add a publication name. - Page number Change the page number of the job. - Copies Change the number of copies of a job. - De-Imposition Change or assign a Signature group and signature to a job. - Cancel Cancels the currently processing jobs. - Delete Deletes the currently selected jobs. - Hold Holds the currently selected job.
+Available when the status is "waiting". - Release Releases a currently selected held job. - Retry Retries a job that has failed. - Queue Order Allows you to configure which queues are viewed by the QueueManager.
 Selecting this presents you with a chooser window showing two lists.
 The "Available" queues on the left and the "Showing" queues on the right.
 To move queues between lists you can either select one or more entry and drag from one list to another.
 Alternatively you can double click an entry to move it to the other list.
 The order of the queues in the "Showing" list determines the order of the queues when they are sorted by any column apart from Queue.
 (When Queue is selected as the sorted column then they are sorted in alphabetical order.)
-Queues are sorted by clicking on the title bar. - View Imaged Views the imaged file in the Soft Proof application of currently selected jobs. - View Rendered Views the rendered file in the Soft Proof application of currently selected jobs. - Render again Submits the currently selected jobs to the rendering queue for processing.
+Queues are sorted by clicking on the title bar.

+- View Imaged Views the imaged file in the Soft Proof application of currently selected jobs. - View Rendered Views the rendered file in the Soft Proof application of currently selected jobs. - Render again Submits the currently selected jobs to the rendering queue for processing.
 Available when the status is "Done". - Nest Jobs Submits the currently selected jobs to be nested.
 This sends the job to the rendering queue to re-render for a nest.
-The Collating

-- section of the output is used for the nesting parameters. - Nest Now Nests any job waiting to nest.
+The Collating section of the output is used for the nesting parameters. - Nest Now Nests any job waiting to nest.
 This is available when the selected job has a status of "waiting to Nest".
 Only one job needs to be selected and all jobs that have the waiting to nest state will be nested. - Duplex Now Duplexes any job that has a state of "waiting to duplex".
 Only one job with that state needs to be selected for all job to be duplexed. - View Errors Views the errors of the selected job if the status is "Failed". - Rush Jobs Moves the currently selected jobs to the top of the current Queue for processing next.
 The status must be "waiting".
 Jobs that are currently being processed are completed first.